-- lack of recognition of cause of symptoms - Stroke is one of the major causes of death and disability in Australia. - All patients with acute stroke should be referred directly to a hospital with imaging - facilities (CT and/or MRI), and preferably a stroke unit that provides thrombolytic therapy. - Management in a stroke unit can reduce long term outcomes of death and dependency. - Risk factor identification and management are important. - Early rehabilitation of patients in a multidisciplinary team environment is ideal. - Rural GPs are in a unique position to take on multiple roles in stroke management (physician, service co-ordinator, staff and family educator, and support service).
+- .
+Stroke is one of the major causes of death and disability in Australia. - All patients with acute stroke should be referred directly to a hospital with imaging facilities (CT and/or MRI), and preferably a stroke unit that provides thrombolytic therapy. - Management in a stroke unit can reduce long term outcomes of death and dependency. - · Risk factor identification and management are important. - Early rehabilitation of patients in a multidisciplinary team environment is ideal. - Rural GPs are in a unique position to take on multiple roles in stroke management (physician, service co-ordinator, staff and family educator, and support service).